preactjs/preact-www/content/en/guide/v10/typescript.md

 Rename your `.jsx` files to `.tsx` for TypeScript to correctly parse your JSX.

-## Typing components
+## Typing Components

-There are different ways to type components in Preact.
-Class components have generic type variables to ensure type safety.
-TypeScript sees a function as functional component as long as it returns JSX.
-There are multiple solutions to define props for functional components.

-### Function components
+### Functional Components

-Typing regular function components is as easy as adding type information to the function arguments.
+Typing functional components is as easy as adding type information to the function arguments.

 ```tsx
 type MyComponentProps = {